 Insa-dong is a hip enclave located in the heart of Seoul.
 Over here, you will find lots of art galleries showcasing traditional Korean fine art.
 Along the colorful streets, there are also many restaurants, teahouses, and shops selling fashion accessories and clothes.
 Below is a list of four things to do in Insa-dong, enjoy!
+If you are staying in this area, I would recommend the CenterMark Hotel, which is a decent hotel conveniently located near Ssamziegil.

 1. Shop at Ssamziegil